It’s safe to say that most people know their grandparents’ names. Maybe even where they were born and their birthdays.

 - Illustrate the book with photos or drawings of the primary individuals.
 Remember that this is just an introduction to genealogy, meant to reinforce the concept that all families have histories.

-This is where the older child’s inner detective is called into action.
-Help her set a realistic research goal, based upon her age and ability.
+This is where older children’s inner detectives are called into action.
+Help them set a realistic research goal, based upon their age and ability.